29% of businesses have lost new deals because they were missing a compliance certification.

 Our AI-driven platform streamlines the entire process: it asks you questions, learns and generates custom security controls for your business in no time.

 Don't overcomplicate SOC 2.
-Try EasyAudit today
+Get started with EasyAudit today.

 How to Achieve SOC 2 Type 1 Certification Efficiently